tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

       Follow the steps below to specify the format.

-      *  Add prefix "Well": Type "Well" in the textbox.
+      *  Add prefix "Well": Type "Well" in the text box.

          Current format: ``Well``